-It’s OK not to know everything.
+It’s OK not to know everything about God.
 The last thing you want to do is make stuff up.
-Talking about God is a serious conversation, and if you don’t have the answers at the tip of your tongue, say so.
+Talking about God is a serious conversation and if you don’t have the answers at the tip of your tongue, say so.
 “What a great question, kiddo.
 I don’t know the answer to that.
-But we should go figure it out.”
+But we should figure it out together.”

 2. Know where you can find some answers.

 The Bible records Jesus’ birth and the Christmas story in Luke chapter 2.
-This chapter can help provide some basic answers to “what” “when” and “how” kinds of questions your kids might be asking.
+This chapter can help provide some basic answers to the what, when, and how questions your kids might ask.

 3. You don’t need to answer what they’re not asking.

-For any dad, talking about God or what He is like or questions of faith can make you feel out of your depth.
+For any dad, talking about God or what He is like or answering any questions of faith can make you feel out of your depth.
 You know it’s important, so you want to give a great answer.
 However, you might have to fight the temptation to over-answer.
-Maybe a simple answer might suffice.
-For example, if your kid is asking what God has to do with Christmas, instead of talking about the history of Christianity or giving a short comparative religion course, you might simply say, “Christmas celebrates how God sent Jesus to live on earth.
+For example, if your kid is asking what God has to do with Christmas, instead of talking about the history of Christianity or giving a short comparative religion course, you might simply say, “Christmas celebrates how God sent Jesus to live on Earth.
 That’s a big deal.”
 Then you can see where the conversation goes.
-Or maybe that will satisfy their question for the moment.
-You don’t have to fit everything that ever needed saying into one conversation.
+Or maybe that will satisfy the question for the moment.
+You don’t have to fit every important fact into one conversation.

 4. Make space for the conversation.

 Maybe the mall isn’t the right place for the conversation.
 Maybe you really do have to get home soon.
-If you can’t give an answer to the question right then, do honor their curiosity and tell them when you’re going pursue the conversation with them.
+If you can’t give an answer to the question right then, do honor your child’s curiosity and tell him or her when you’re going to pursue the conversation.
 For example, “Great question, kiddo.
-I’d love to talk about that with you, but that’s a conversation for sitting down at home, not running around shopping.
-How about if we talk about this when everybody is together tonight at dinner?”
-Make sure you follow up at dinner!
+I’d love to talk about that with you, but that’s a conversation to have while we’re sitting down at home, not while we’re out shopping.
+How about we talk about it when everybody is together tonight at dinner?”
+Make sure you follow up when you said you would.

 5. Be a learner alongside your kids.

 Maybe even follow the cues of their curiosity.
-[Tweet This] One of the interesting features of the Bible’s story is that it teaches that we are supposed to come with faith like a child.
-Ever notice how concerned adults are with their image and reputation?
+One of the interesting features of the Bible’s story is it teaches that we are supposed to have faith like a child.
+Ever notice how concerned adults are with image and reputation?
 We try to be so sophisticated.
-Kids aren’t that way.
+Kids aren’t like that.
 They ask open-hearted questions and enjoy mystery and wonder.
 If you find yourself struggling to answer your kids’ questions about God at Christmastime, follow their example in being child-like as you find answers.
-It’s an incredible story.
-One that can change your whole life.
+It’s an incredible story—one that can change your whole life.

 Huddle Up Question